krasimir/stent/README.md

 });
 ```

-What we can `yield` is state object (or a string that represents a state) or a call to some of the predefined Stent helpers like `call`.
+What we can `yield` is a state object (or a string that represents a state) or a call to some of the predefined Stent helpers like `call`.
+This is the place where Stent looks a little bit like [redux-saga](https://redux-saga.js.org/) library.
+The code above is an equivalent of the `take` side effect helper.
+There is also a `takeLatest` equivalent.
+It is just the same action method but with `.latest` at the end.
+For example if you have `machine.fetchData()` for `take`, `machine.fetchData.latest()` is for `takeLatest`.

 #### `yield call(<function>, ...args)`